Why Don’t Edibles Work for Me?

 What are cannabis edibles?

 Cannabis edibles are food items and beverages that have been infused with cannabinoids such as THC or CBD.
-Not only do they eliminate the need for smoking or vaping cannabis, but they also offer longer-lasting effects.
+They're discreet and convenient, eliminating the need for smoking or vaping cannabis.

-Generally, cannabis edibles can take longer to kick in than other methods, like smoking or vaping.
-Unlike smoking, this timeframe can be anywhere from 30 minutes to two hours, making it challenging to find the right dose.
-This is why it is recommended that cannabis users start low and slow, taking only a fraction of an edible gummy to gauge their reaction.
+Cannabis edibles also have longer-lasting effects, which can last for hours at a time.
+However, cannabis edibles do take longer to kick in than other methods.
+It can take 30 minutes to two hours to feel the effects.
+That is why it is recommended that cannabis users start low and slow, taking a low dose first to gauge their reaction.

 Some of the most common forms of cannabis edibles include:

-Consuming edibles is one of the many ways individuals are reaping the benefits of cannabis without causing potential harm to the lungs through smoking or vaping.
+Consuming edibles is one of the many ways individuals can reap the benefits of cannabis, all while treating their tastebuds!

 How do cannabis edibles work?